Theideabased/solpilot/README.md

 ------

-### Market Intelligence## 🤖 Mastra Multi-Agent Architecture🐳 **Docker Hub**: https://hub.docker.com/r/seyman101/solpilot  **SOLPILOT** is a revolutionary AI-powered interface that democratizes access to Solana's DeFi ecosystem.
+## 🤖 Mastra Multi-Agent Architecture

+**SOLPILOT** is a revolutionary AI-powered interface that democratizes access to Solana's DeFi ecosystem.
 By combining cutting-edge Large Language Models with real-time blockchain data, we've created the world's first truly conversational blockchain copilot that anyone can use—from crypto natives to complete beginners.

 ✅ Pump.fun launches (Bitquery)